jshub/jshub.github.com/_posts/blog/testing/2009-08-26-continuous_integration_with_runcoderun.markdown

 title: Continuous Testing with RunCodeRun
 author: Liam Clancy
+feature: featured_project_core.html
 ---

-When building any Javascript library for pubic (or internal) use, the supply of good tests is very important.
+When building any Javascript library for public (or internal) use, the supply of good tests is very important.
 They not only protect the code-base from the unintentional breakage when adding or removing features, but also provide a useful means to demonstrate all the features of the library in a practical manner, in many cases replacing the need for extensive documentation.

 This is the first in a series of posts to discuss how we have deeply integrated testing into our Javascript development process, starting first with **Continuous Testing**.

-We have been using [Hudson][] as our [Continuous Integration][ci] server from *Day One&trade;*, and although it is commonly associated with Java projects we built ourselves the means to automate the tests at the start of the project knowing we would get a good return on our investment for ourselves and in the visibility this gave to our sponsors that *Stuff Is Happening&trade;*.
+We have been using [Hudson][] as our [Continuous Integration][ci] server from *Day One&trade;*.
+Although it is commonly associated with Java projects, we built ourselves the means to automate the tests at the start of the project.

+We knew would get a good return on our investment for ourselves and in the visibility this gave to our sponsors that *Stuff Is Happening&trade;*.

   [hudson]: https://hudson.dev.java.net/
   [ci]: http://en.wikipedia.org/wiki/Continuous_integration

-When deciding to share our code thought it important that we were also sharing the [real-time results][results] of these tests so other developers could have confidence:
+When deciding to share our code we thought it important that we were also sharing the [real-time results][results] of these tests so other developers could have confidence:

 ![RunCodeRun real-time results](/images/posts/2009-08/runcoderun_results.png)